Rafael Pérez (baseball): Cleveland Indians

-2013: Minnesota, Boston
+Minnesota Twins

 On February 14, 2013, Pérez signed a minor league contract with the Minnesota Twins.
+He made four appearances for the Triple-A Rochester Red Wings, logging a 1-0 record and 2.25 ERA with two strikeouts over four innings of work.
+Pérez was released by the Twins organization on May 17.

+Boston Red Sox

-He was released on May 17 after appearing in only four games for the Rochester Red Wings and signed with the Boston Red Sox organization on May 23.
-With the Double-A Portland Sea Dogs, he pitched in 25 games and was 2–2 with six saves and a 2.64 ERA.
+On May 23, 2013, Pérez signed a minor league contract with the Boston Red Sox organization.
+With the Double-A Portland Sea Dogs, he pitched in 25 games and compiled a 2–2 record with six saves, 30 strikeouts, and a 2.64 ERA.

-2014: Texas, Mexico, Pittsburgh
+Texas Rangers

-Pérez signed a minor league deal with the Texas Rangers on January 18, 2014, but only appeared in four games for the Triple-A Round Rock Express before he was released on April 17.
-He spent the next few months in the Mexican League with the Rojos del Águila de Veracruz, where he was 3–5 with a 3.92 ERA in 10 games (eight starts).
-He signed a minor league deal with the Pittsburgh Pirates on July 12, 2014.
-He was assigned to the Triple-A Indianapolis Indians, where he was 3–1 with a 1.77 ERA in 10 games (eight starts).
+Pérez signed a minor league contract with the Texas Rangers on January 18, 2014.
+Pérez only appeared in four games for the Triple-A Round Rock Express before he was released on April 17; in those games, he struggled to an 0-1 record and 7.36 ERA with four strikeouts over 3 2/3 innings.

-Seattle Mariners
+Rojos del Águila de Veracruz

+On May 5, 2014, Pérez signed with the Rojos del Águila de Veracruz of the Mexican League.
+With Veracruz, he accumulated a 3–5 record with a 3.92 ERA and 42 strikeouts across 10 appearances (including eight starts).
+Pérez was released by the Rojos on July 11.

+Pittsburgh Pirates

+On July 12, 2014, Pérez signed a minor league contract with the Pittsburgh Pirates organization.
+He was assigned to the Triple-A Indianapolis Indians, where he posted a 3–1 record and 1.77 ERA with 34 strikeouts in 56 innings pitched across 10 games (eight starts).

+Tigres de Quintana Roo

 Pérez signed a minor league contract with the Seattle Mariners on February 12, 2015.
 He was invited to spring training, but did not make the team.
-His release was announced on July 2.
+On April 9, Pérez signed with the Tigres de Quintana Roo of the Mexican League.
+He made 13 starts for the Tigres, registering a 5-5 record and 1.99 ERA with 52 strikeouts across 81 1/3 innings pitched.
+Pérez's release was announced on July 2.

 Chunichi Dragons

-On July 13, 2015, Pérez signed with the Chunichi Dragons of Nippon Professional Baseball for the remainder of the 2015 season.
-He appeared in just four games with the Dragons, going 0–1 with a 1.64 ERA.
+On July 13, 2015, Pérez signed with the Chunichi Dragons of Nippon Professional Baseball for the remainder of the season.
+He appeared in just four games with the Dragons, recording an 0–1 record with a 1.64 ERA and nine strikeouts spanning 11 innings.

-Tigres de Quintana Roo

-On March 28, 2016, Pérez signed with the Tigres de Quintana Roo of the Mexican Baseball League.

 Long Island Ducks

-On March 28, 2017, Perez signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
-He became a free agent after the 2017 season.
+On March 28, 2017, Pérez signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He made 22 starts for the Ducks, accumulating an 8-7 record and 4.72 ERA with 83 strikeouts across 108 2/3 innings pitched.
+Pérez became a free agent after the season.